wagerfield/nuxt-stack/docs/readme.md

 ### How much bloat does Nuxt Stack add? :sweat_smile:

 Very little.
-It also depends on which plugins _you choose_ to use.
+It also depends on which plugins _you decide_ to use.

 Nuxt Stack is simply a collection of plugins and presets focused on delivering the best performance possible.